cannero/jamstack-example/Readme.md

 [project on github, see also fcc-x...](https://github.com/philhawksworth/fcc-6-client-side-api)

-app hosting is done on netlify.com
+- app hosting is done on netlify.com
+- newsapi.org used for API